k2view-academy/K2View-Academy/articles/26_fabric_security/04a_secret_manager.md

 * The Secrets Management service can be used also for interface connection details inside environments.
 Each one of the environments and the interfaces is independent, in a way that some environments may use Secrets Management services, whereas others such as local testing, might not.
 * You can use the *Test connection* option to validate the connection settings also when the Secrets Management service is activated.
 * The following properties can be addressed to the Secrets Management provider for the DB Interfaces types: host, user, password.
 For all other interfaces, all connection details properties can be set to use the Secrets Management provider.
-* Additional notes and considerations regarding specific Secrets Management provider:
+* Additional notes and considerations regarding specific Secrets Management providers:

   * For CyberArk CCP, you can specify the *folder* and/or the *safe-name* parameters by using the '&' concatenating pattern, e.g., "${secretmanager:Safe=my-safe&Folder=my-folder&Object=mysql-password&AppID=}"